 He posits that the wilt "catastrophe" offers evidence that "no system is ever that durable because the pathogens can always adapt, or new pathogens can be introduced.
 This is particularly apparent when we see that both trade and commerce of agricultural products is increasing all the time, so there's always this risk of a disease coming in (to a country)."

 Beed warns as well that Panama disease, one of the "most notorious" of all plant diseases, is set to strike in Africa in the near future.
 This sickness has wiped out production in South America of the previously popular "Gros Michel" dessert banana.

 Beed says Panama disease is particularly hard to control, as it's constantly mutating and is set to threaten production of the Cavendish dessert banana in Africa.

 "The difficulty we're facing now is that there's another race of Panama disease, which is called tropical race four, which is present in Asia and will come to Africa at some point, and this will knock out Cavendish, because the Cavendish doesn't have any resistance to this particular form of the disease," Beed tells VOA.

 Dr. Irie Vroh adds that black sigatoka, a leaf spot disease caused by fungus, is also having a "devastating impact" on banana production in sub-Saharan Africa.

-Scientists say no banana variety is resistant to this virus, with infected plants largely unable
+Scientists say no banana variety is resistant to this virus, with infected plants largely unable to bear fruit.

 Tissue culture solution